NikolaiT/fuzz_sae_hostap/README.md

 This fuzzing test with libFuzzer is built on the existing fuzzing test found in `hostap/tests/fuzzing/ap-mgmt`.

 Even though both tests use the same fuzzing target function - `ieee802_11_mgmt()` - the existing test cannot properly target the SAE auth functionality.
+The reason is that `hostap/tests/fuzzing/ap-mgmt` is compiled without SAE support and that the `hapd` hostap data structure does not have all required fields set.
+This fuzzzing test supports fuzzing all SAE functionality found in `hostap/src/common/sae.c` and MLME logic found in `hostap/src/ap/ieee802_11.c`.

 Therefore, we needed to modify the compilation process in order to provide SAE support.